dropcase/dropcase-11ty/_src/about/index.md

 Being a whole and healthy person takes a __lot__ of work.
 Maybe I'll get there someday.

+# Frequently Asked Questions

+**Q**: What?
+Why would you share that? (you might think) **A**: The thing is, one I don't expect that very many (if any at all) end up reading this.
+Secondly, I don't really care what your judgment is.
+I wanted to share and anyone who resonates with it will connect with it in their own way.

+# The Story

 ## The Shorter Version

 This is where I explain to you who I am, what I'm about, and some stuff about the way the site runs.
 I could also give you a (hopefully brief) history of the site to get us to present day.